shion1717/coursera3/README.md

 The code book and explanation of each variable is found in the "features_info.txt" file.

 The full list of variables is found in the "features.txt" file.

+The rest of the files in this repository contains the data obtained.